pvcraven/advancedgamedesign/source/assignments/custom_roll_a_ball.rst

 * Must cite any 3d models, textures, sounds that you use!
 * Do not add assets into a folder without using Unity
 * If working on a challenging item, have a back-up goal.
 You've got to get something done!
+* Everyone must be on the same version of Unity.
+Do not upgrade your Unity.

 Possible Goals
 --------------